tencentyun/intlcloud-documents/yehe_doc/存储/对象存储/购买指南/计费项_intl_en.md

 1. STANDARD_IA: Storage duration of fewer than 30 days will be calculated as 30 days.
 A single stored file less than 64 KB will be calculated as 64 KB; otherwise, files are calculated based on their actual sizes.
 2. ARCHIVE: available in public cloud regions only.
 Storage duration of fewer than 90 days will be calculated as 90 days.
 A single stored file less than 64 KB will be calculated as 64 KB; otherwise, files are calculated based on their actual sizes.
-3. DEEP ARCHIVE: available only in Beijing, Guangzhou, and Chengdu regions.
+3. DEEP ARCHIVE: available only in Beijing, Shanghai, Guangzhou, and Chengdu regions.
 Storage duration of fewer than 180 days will be calculated as 180 days.
 A single stored file less than 64 KB will be calculated as 64 KB; otherwise, files are calculated based on their actual sizes.
-4. If you successfully uploaded an object to STANDARD_IA or ARCHIVE with versioning not enabled, COS will delete the existing object (if any) that has the **same name**.
+4. If you successfully uploaded an object to STANDARD_IA or ARCHIVE without enabling versioning, COS will delete the existing object (if any) that has the **same name**.
 In this case, storage fees will still be incurred for **early deletion of the object**.
-5. For INTELLIGENT TIERING, storage usage fees of objects are consistent with the storage class after storage class movement.
-In addition, you will be charged the object monitoring fees.
+5. For INTELLIGENT TIERING, storage usage fees of objects are consistent with the storage class after object movement.
+In addition, you will be charged object monitoring fees.

 <span id="jf2"></span>